 - The Downton Abbey effect.
-The graceful, gorgeous, kind-hearted Countess of Grantham answers to Cora, a name I fall in love with more with every passing season.
+The graceful, gorgeous, kind-hearted Countess of Grantham answers to Cora, and while the show has ended, big screen sequels continue.

 - The hundred-year rule.
 Conventional wisdom holds that it takes about a century for a popular name to fade, and then feel fresh again to a new generation of parents.
 Cora peaked in the nineteenth century and remained in the US Top 100 through 1912.
 If that’s the mark, then Cora’s comeback is right on schedule.

-Enough about why Cora could be big.
-Assuming this name continues to climb, what are the just-slightly-different Cora names to consider?
+Enough about why Cora has caught on.
+Let’s turn our attention to the just-slightly-different Cora names to consider.

 Coraline has some history as a given name tracing back centuries, but the name’s use in recent years is thanks to writer Neil Gaiman.
 His story Coraline was originally about a little girl named Caroline.
-He mis-typed the name, and found that he preferred his mistake.
+He mistyped the name, and found that he preferred his error.
 The book was published in 2002; a movie adaptation followed in 2009.
 The name went from obscurity to the US Top 1000 following the movie’s release.
-Given our love of names like Adeline and Evangeline, it’s easy to imagine Coraline climbing higher still.
+Given our love of names like Adeline and Evangeline, Coraline fits.

 Lear’s loyal daughter has a lovely name, and one that is surprisingly seldom heard.
 With Juliet and Olivia in vogue, why not Cordelia?
 Shakespeare based his character’s name on one used by Geoffrey of Monmouth, but updated the spelling from Cordeilla to Cordelia.
 Like many of Monmouth’s characters, she was more fiction than fact.
 But it remains an appealing literary choice, far rarer than you might expect.